changesets/changesets/packages/get-github-info/README.md

 // ...
 ```

-You'll need to [get a GitHub personal access token](https://github.com/settings/tokens/new) and add it to a `.env` file.
+You'll need to [get a GitHub personal access token](https://github.com/settings/tokens/new) with `read:user` and `repo:status` permissions, and add it to a `.env` file.

 ```bash
 GITHUB_TOKEN=token_here